-The Ballad Of Jeremy Renner’s App And The Glory Of Failed Social Engin
+Jeremy Renner’s App And The Glory Of Failed Social Engineering

 “If you’re on Instagram or on Facebook, you have an account on these platforms, but you don’t own the content,” says Shapira.
 “Once you post, the content belongs to Instagram or Facebook, and they can also shut down your account for any reason, and they can decide how much access you have to your audience.”

-Essentially, they’re attempting to create a private social media network for celebs where that celeb can only be praised, and perhaps even charge people for the opportunity.
+Essentially, they’re attempting to create a private social media network for celebs where that celeb can only be praised.
+And perhaps even charge people for the opportunity.

 The Renner app, for instance, gave fans the option to purchase “stars,” which vaulted users to the top of some sort of leaderboard of Rennheads.
 (In his statement announcing the shuttering of his app, Renner declared a refund for anyone who had purchased a star in the last 90 days.)